 image of collaborative meeting in a consulting firm

-Social Security Disability Insurance (SSDI): Income Support for Adults Unable to Work
+Social Security Disability Insurance (SSDI): Income Support

 Social Security Disability Insurance (SSDI) provides monthly income to individuals who are unable to work due to a qualifying disability.
 Suppose you’ve worked and paid into Social Security over the years but are now unable to earn a living due to illness or injury.
 In that case, SSDI may be able to help.